Thursday, December 13, 2012

 Eric Stonestreet, Modern Family (ABC)

 COMMENTS: Eric Stonestreet is nominated again this year.
 Ty Burrell was also worthy of a nomination, but nice to see a comedy in the mix with Max Greenfield added this year.

 View the FULL list of television nominees and to discuss this.

 Awards season is heating up with the Golden Globes above and the WGA Awards & PGA Nominations last week, now we have another.
-Yesterday, the 18th Annual Screen Actor Guild Awards (SAG) nominees were announced.
-Leading the pack were Modern Family, 30 Rock and Dexter.
-Among the broadcast networks, NBC led with 6 nominations followed by ABC and CBS with 5 each.
+Yesterday, the 19h Annual Screen Actor Guild Awards (SAG) nominees were announced.
+Leading the pack were Modern Family, Downton Abbey and Homeland.
+Among the broadcast networks, NBC led with 5 nominations followed by ABC with 4, and CBS with 2.
 HBO led overall with 10 nominations, followed by AMC with 6 but only one for top-rated The Walking Dead and that just for stunt ensemble.
-TV Land's Hot in Cleveland got its second straight nomination for star Betty White, while the Glee craze has died down with only one nomination.
+TV Land's Hot in Cleveland got its third straight nomination for star Betty White, while the 30 Rock got some good recognition in its final season.
 The awards will air live Sunday, Jan.
-29, 2012 on TNT and TBS at 8 PM ET/5 PM PT.
+27, 2013 on TNT and TBS at 8 PM ET/5 PM PT.

 Here are the main TV nominees: